Mintos fall to top-ranked Blazers in overtime

 Prince Albert has plenty of opportunities on the man advantage throughout the game as the Mintos would have 9 chances, but could not find the back of the net.

-Leonard says the Blazers applied a lot of pressure on the penalty kill, not providing a lot of room for the Mintos.
+Leonard says the Blazers applied a lot of pressure on the penalty kill, giving the Mintos little room to work with.

 “It had been going pretty good and getting some really good looks, even though we weren’t scoring all the time.
 Saskatoon really pressured and we had a hard time handling that pressure when we did get some chances.
 You know, we did get some good looks, but it was just a few of them and we didn’t make it to the count when it should have.
 But, the effort was there.
 And I think if you can go in there and steal a point in their rink, you are doing something right.
 So, I was pretty proud of the kids last night.”